Fluency & Learning to Read – Reading Fluency

 Parents assist with fluency by reading aloud to children.
 Once children are reading at first to second grade level, exercises with timed reading also help children improve their reading speed.
 This type of exercise is demanding of parents or instructors since it requires active involvement.
 Time4Learning’s online reading program provides opportunities for children to follow along in the text as the program reads aloud and for timed readings.

 Software and on-line reading programs can also provide great opportunities for children to follow along in the text as the program reads aloud and for timed readings.
-Here is an example of a read-along story used by Time4Reading.
 With Time4Learning, these fluency skills are taught and reinforced in a number of ways.
 Start a membership today.

 The Reading Skills Pyramid illustrates that there are many steps to becoming a proficient reader.
 Generally, the skills can be split into two halves: one half is word decoding which is made up of phonemic awareness and phonics.
 The other half is made up of a set of skills that falls into three categories: comprehension, vocabulary, and fluency.